fedehub/final_assignment/README.md

 **state 4** | stop
 **state 5** | bug algorithm

-> _REMARK:_ If `state 5` is chosen, I have implemented a sort of _timer_ which allows the user to pick up another new target by means of a user-interface if an inserted target is not reachable.
-Once the target position has been reached or once the settled timer's time (20 secs, in my implementation) has expired, the program exits the bug state
+> _REMARK:_ When `state 5` is chosen, I have implemented a _20 secs timer_ which allows the user to exit from _bug algorithm_ if the target is not yet reached (then it is assumed to be not reachable).
+Once the time has expired, the user has the possibility to re-enter in **state 5**  and pick up another new target by means of a user-interface.

 4. Within the [user_interface.py](https://github.com/fedehub/final_assignment/tree/main/scripts/user_interface.py) script, we find the `/user_interface service`.
 Its purpose basically consists in providing a tool for selecting the _x,y coordinates_ of the next desired robot target position, once the previous target has been reached.
 Moreover, this is the _user-interface_ exploited by the **bug algorithm**